-Step #3 – Drill Down into Group Policy & Logon Duration Detail to Identify End User Issues
+Citrix Troubleshooting Step #3 – Drill Down into Group Policy & Logon Duration Detail to Identify End User Issues

 With the ability to drill down into group policy information, they were able to view what their group policies were actually doing.
 The customer was able to see each of the shared drives being mapped, printer mappings, and group policy extensions being processed.

 Overall, having visibility into the logon duration process was hugely impactful for this customer.
-Since implementing our technology, they have been able identify multiple areas that were causing logon times to increase.
+Since implementing our technology, they have been able to identify multiple areas that were causing logon times to increase.
 They have also implemented alerting and reporting around logon duration as well.

-Step 4 – Get Proactive by Configuring Preemptive Alerts Based on Thresholds
+Citrix Troubleshooting Step 4 – Get Proactive by Configuring Preemptive Alerts Based on Thresholds

-Finally, we used the root cause information to be proactive by configuring preemptive alerts based on thresholds we determined from the issue isolation trending analysis.
+The final Citrix troubleshooting step was to use the root cause information to be proactive by configuring preemptive alerts based on thresholds we determined from the issue isolation trending analysis.
 If leading indicators begin to occur, an alert will be triggered so they now have time to proactively address the issue before users are impacted.